Some think there aren’t any free real estate marketing tools out there anymore. That’s not entirely true.

 The best part is you can even integrate Mailerlite with Podio via the software bridging tool Zapier.

-How you can use Podio for real estate I covered already in this article of mine.
+How you can use Podio for real estate I covered already in this article.

 6) Offline Marketing & Sales Activities